growi-dev/blog_content/_drafts/The-Slow-Learner.md

 While it took me only one paragraph to give the highlights of my programming experience, for the most part it felt like years in hell.
 Don't get me wrong, I love to code.
 I love reading code.
 I love to see how it all fits together.
 Getting there tho, that's a different story.

-i tend to stare at code for hours while coming up with a design that fits all my use cases at once

 ## Missing Skills
 memorize stuff
 just use what other have given you